Stephanie Cole: Career

 Cole played bad-tempered retired photojournalist Diana Trent in the sitcom Waiting for God, which ran from 1990 to 1994.
 Although Diana was supposed to be a pensioner, Cole was actually 48 years old when she took the role, for which she received the 1992 Best TV Comedy Actress award at the British Comedy Awards.

 From 2004 to 2009, Cole appeared with Martin Clunes and Caroline Catz in the ITV comedy-drama, Doc Martin as Joan Norton, aunt of Clunes' character Dr Martin Ellingham.
-In 2006, Cole starred with Victoria Wood in the BAFTA award-winning World War II drama Housewife, 49 as Mrs Waite, the local head of what was then the WVS.
+In 2006, Cole starred with Victoria Wood in the World War II drama Housewife, 49 as Mrs Waite, the local head of what was then the WVS.
 Cole also had a small role in the 2008 romantic comedy Miss Pettigrew Lives for a Day as Miss Pettigrew's grumpy boss, Miss Holt.

 In April 2011, Cole joined the cast of Coronation Street, playing Sylvia Goodwin, the mother of regular character Roy Cropper.
 In August 2012, she was cast in an adaptation of the 1938 thriller film The Lady Vanishes on the BBC.

-In August 2013, it was announced that Cole had left Coronation Street, just episodes after her onscreen daughter-in-law had been diagnosed with pancreatic cancer.
+In August 2013, it was announced that Cole had left Coronation Street.
 It was initially speculated that her sudden departure was due to illness but Cole later confirmed on Twitter that her already pending departure had been brought forward due to her brother's death.

 From 2013 to 2019, Cole reprised her role as Delphine Featherstone in Still Open All Hours.
 She appeared with original actors David Jason, Lynda Baron and Maggie Ollerenshaw.

-On Halloween 2018, Stephanie guest starred in the live episode of Inside No 9 entitled 'Dead Line', she played the role of Moira O'Keefe.
-The episode received critical praise citing it as one of the best bits of television of 2018.
+On Halloween 2018, Cole guest starred in the live episode of Inside No 9 entitled "Dead Line", playing the role of Moira O'Keefe.

 In 2019 Cole appeared in the BBC One comedy Scarborough.

 Stage

-Cole has also performed as a stage actress for more than fifty years.
-On the West End stage, she has featured in The Mousetrap in 1968 (Ambassadors Theatre) as Miss Casewell, Noises Off in 1983 (Savoy Theatre), Steel Magnolias in 1989 (Lyric Theatre) and Quartet in 1999 (Albery Theatre).
+Cole also performed as a stage actress for more than fifty years.
+On the West End stage, she featured in The Mousetrap in 1968 (Ambassadors Theatre) as Miss Casewell, Noises Off in 1983 (Savoy Theatre), Steel Magnolias in 1989 (Lyric Theatre) and Quartet in 1999 (Albery Theatre).
 Her most prominent stage role was as Betty in the hit comedy A Passionate Woman written by Kay Mellor.
-The play, directed by Ned Sherrin, opened at the Comedy Theatre in 1994 and had a nine-month extended run.
-On the West End's production's last curtain call, Cole was made the subject of This Is Your Life.
+The play, directed by Ned Sherrin, opened at the Comedy Theatre in 1994 and had an extended run.
+In 2003 a national tour of Rosamunde Pilcher's The Shell Seekers, where she starred as the lead matriarch of the family, Penelope Keeling, was received with great acclaim.